Chapter 10: Transfers

 T0-H

-Residents in need of continuing home health care which no household member can provide and that is not available within 60 minutes travel time from the development.
+Requires continuing home health care, which no household member can provide or that is not available within 60 minutes or less from the current residence.

 T0-I